qdgp/Data-driven-learning-of-the-generalized-Langevin-equation-with-state-dependent-memory/README.md

 ## Numerical Example 2 (case_bimodal)
 ### System

 Consider the molecule benzyl bromide in an aqueous environment.
 The full system consists of one benzyl bromide molecule and 2400 water molecules with the periodic boundary condition imposed along each direction.
-The resolved variable is defined as the distance between the bromine atom and the ipso-carbon atom. ([see details here](https://arxiv.org/abs/2310.18582))
+The resolved variable is defined as the distance between the bromine atom and the ipso-carbon atom. ([see arxiv](https://arxiv.org/abs/2310.18582))

 ### Codes